- FREE ADMISSION / Suggested donation $3

 |UPCOMING SEASONAL EVENTS|

 10 am-3 pm: Take part in some Victorian Holiday cheer at the Conservatory.
-Memorialize your visit with a professional photograph with Santa for $15, listen to children's stories, and create a holiday themed craft.
-Staff and volunteers will be dressed in beautiful Victorian costumes to answer your questions and serve refreshments.
+Listen to children's stories and create a holiday themed craft.
+Staff and volunteers will be dressed in beautiful Victorian costumes to answer your questions and serve refreshments. $3 suggested donation.

 |MASTER GARDENER CLINICS|